MITLibraries/transmogrifier-ab-diff/README.md

 Options:
   -d, --job-directory TEXT  Job directory to create.  [required] -i, --input-files TEXT    Input files to transform.
 This may be a comma
                             separated list of input files, or a local CSV file that provides a list of files.  [required] -m, --message TEXT        Message to describe Run.
+  --download-files          Pass to download input files (or use previously
+                            downloaded input files) from AWS S3.
+The downloaded files are stored in a local MinIO S3 server and made available for Transmogrifier to use.
   -h, --help                Show this message and exit.
 ```